Halászlé Fisherman's Soup

 - Add 3 heaping tablespoons of a good quality sweet Hungarian Paprika.
 (Penzey’s Spices is a good source) and sauté for a minute or two stirring continually and being careful to not burn the paprika.
 Burned paprika turns bitter and ruins meal.

-- Add 8 cups water, peel and mince or puree tomatoes.
-One large or two small works.
-Add to sauce, stir and bring to a slow boil, reduce heat and simmer covered until onions and tomatoes are extremely soft, approximately 20 to 30 minutes.
+- Add 8 cups water, peel and mince or puree tomatoes and add to sauce, stir and bring to a slow boil, reduce heat and simmer covered until onions and tomatoes are extremely soft, approximately 1 hour.

 - When onions have softened, add remaining 4 cups of water and puree with blender wand until sauce is smooth.

-- Add fish fillets to sauce, trimmed and scored yellow chili peppers, bouillons, and after bringing stew back to a slow boil, reduce again to simmer until fish is cooked through.
+- Add fish fillets to sauce, trimmed and scored yellow chili peppers and after bringing stew back to a slow boil, reduce again to simmer until fish is cooked through.
 No more than 20 minutes.

 - About ten minutes in, I often remove chili peppers to another small pot with enough sauce to cover and cook peppers separately.
 This creates a spicy sauce that can be served on the side so people can individually add the amount of spice/fire back into their bowls.
 This is especially helpful if kids are involved.